Current validation practice undermines surgical AI development: Discussion

 The collected pitfalls span all stages of the validation process.
-For example, at the data level, geographical imbalance of surgical and endoscopic datasets (Extended Data Fig.~\ref{fig:extended-fig1}b) shows how limited geographic diversity can restrict representativeness, as many public benchmarks have historically been acquired from a narrow range of regions.
-Recent initiatives, such as the Critical View of Safety (CVS) Challenges 2024 and 2025 \cite{alapatt2025sages}, represent encouraging steps toward broader global inclusion, yet most benchmark datasets still predominantly reflect surgical practice patterns from Western regions.
-At the metric level, misalignment between chosen metrics and clinical objectives remains common, as metrics tailored to surgeon-specific needs or temporal aspects are often lacking.
-Consequently, studies frequently rely on simple frame-based scores such as Accuracy or DSC, which fail to capture the temporal and hierarchical complexity of surgical workflows and can obscure clinically relevant weaknesses.
-At the aggregation level, na\"ive frame-wise aggregation across temporally dependent data can mislead performance estimates, concealing critical failure modes and even altering algorithm rankings.
+For example, at the data level, geographical imbalance of surgical and endoscopic datasets (Extended Data Figure~\ref{fig:extended-fig1}b) shows how limited geographic diversity can restrict representativeness, as many public benchmarks were acquired from only a few regions.
+Recent initiatives, such as the Critical View of Safety Challenges 2024 and 2025 \cite{alapatt2025sages} improve global inclusion, yet benchmark datasets still predominantly reflect surgical practice patterns from Western regions.
+Beyond geographical and institutional biases, non-representativeness in surgical video data may also arise from operator-related heterogeneity.
+In particular, videos recorded in academic or training centers may involve multiple operators with different experience levels (e.g., trainees and attending surgeons), introducing additional variance if operator roles are not annotated or reported.
+Misalignment between metrics and clinical objectives remains common, as metrics tailored to surgeon-specific needs or temporal aspects are often lacking.
+Consequently, studies frequently rely on frame-based scores such as Accuracy or DSC, which fail to capture the temporal and hierarchical complexity of surgical workflows and can obscure clinically relevant weaknesses.
+At the aggregation level, na\"ive frame-wise aggregation across temporally dependent data can mislead performance estimates, conceal critical failure modes and alter algorithm rankings.